-Root Canal Therapy in New York, NY
+Root Canal Therapy in Manhattan, NYC

-Root Canals in New York
+Root Canals in Manhattan

 The soft tissue in the core of a tooth is the pulp.
 This pulp chamber is the hollow area where the tissue is located.
 The root is connected to the pulp chamber through the root canals.
 Inside these spaces, the blood vessel provides nourishment for the tooth.
 At times, the pulp becomes infected.
 Without proper treatment, this can lead to a serious oral health condition.
 When this happens, root canal therapy can stop the infection and save the tooth.
 It is important to seek treatment before the infection worsens.

-Root Canal Treatment in New York
+Root Canal Treatment in Manhattan, NYC

 - Spontaneous pain or throbbing, especially when trying to bite or chew